matrix-org/matrix-rust-sdk/testing/matrix-sdk-integration-testing/README.md

 docker compose -f assets/docker-compose.yml logs --tail 100 -f
 ```

+Note that this works also with `podman compose`.

 **Patches**
 You can see the patches we do to configuration (namely activate registration and
 resetting rate limits), check out what `assets/ci-start.sh` changes.